Ayomide-Ade/workPro/README.md

 - PHP 8.2+
 - Composer
-- Node.js 18+ & npm
+- Node.js 18+ and npm
-- MySQL or PostgreSQL
+- MySQL or SQLite

 ### Installation